SEEIA Connect | Securing Economic and Entrepreneurial Initiatives in Africa

 Mobilizing Development Finance in Africa

-Diaspora bonds, a sovereign debt instrument sold by governments to their diaspora populations offer a particularly large untapped opportunity for African countries to attract additional development finance (World Bank 2015), providing an alternative source of borrowing to international capital markets, bilateral intergovernmental lending groups, the international monetary fund, World Bank and other multilateral lending organizations.
+Diaspora Bonds, a sovereign debt instrument sold by governments to their diaspora populations offer a particularly large untapped opportunity for African countries to attract additional development finance (World Bank 2015), providing an alternative source of borrowing to international capital markets, bilateral intergovernmental lending groups, the international monetary fund, World Bank and other multilateral lending organizations.
 Several countries, including India, Israel, Bangladesh, Philippines, and others have used these bonds, tapping close diaspora affinity, loyalty and interest to raise substantial additional means of external financing for development.

 In Africa, long term diaspora investment potential remains untapped with only Ethiopia, Ghana, Kenya, Nigeria and Rwanda issuing diaspora bonds, representing a total population of four million individuals, or 12 percent of total African Migrants (Centre for International Governance Innovation 2018).